Natural Language Processing and its working

 • Document summarization: This automatically generates abstracts of large bodies of text.

 • Machine translation: This automatically translates text or speech from one language to another.

-In all the above mentioned tasks that are possible, the central focus is to transform the raw language input by using linguistics and algorithms, enrich the text in such a way that it delivers greater value when processed for identification or while executing any task asked of it: Thereby, empowering computers to understand language just as we do.
+In all the above-mentioned tasks that are possible, the central focus is to transform the raw language input by using linguistics and algorithms, enrich the text in such a way that it delivers greater value when processed for the identification or while executing any task asked of it: Thereby, empowering computers to understand language just as we do.

-The main objective of Natural Language Processing is to read, decipher, understand, and make sense of the human languages in a manner that is valuable.
+The main objective of Natural Language Processing is to read, decipher, understand, and make sense of human languages in a manner that is valuable.
 These techniques help machine learning to derive meaning from human languages.
-As research persists, advancements ahead will empower machines and make them smarter at comprehending human languages, enhancing the functionality of machine – human interactions and applications.
+As research persists, advancements ahead will empower machines and make them smarter at comprehending human languages, enhancing the functionality of machine-human interactions and applications.